adamantine-sim/adamantine/joss/paper.md

 `Adamantine` includes several options for time integration methods that it inherits from the deal.II library [@dealII95].
 These are: forward Euler, 3rd order explicit Runge-Kutta, 4th order explicit Runge-Kutta, backward Euler, implicit midpoint, Crank-Nicolson, and singly diagonally implicit Runge-Kutta.

 ## Matrix-free finite element formulation
 `Adamantine` uses a variable-order finite element spatial discretization with a matrix-free approach [@kronbichler2012].
 This approach calculates the action of an operator directly, rather than explicitly storing the full (sparse) system matrix.
 This matrix-free approach significantly reduces computational cost, especially for higher-degree finite elements.
-The matrix-free method also leads to a diagonal mass matrix, which facilitates low-overhead explicit time stepping -- important since explicit methods are performant for additive manufacturing simulations due to the small time steps needed to resolve the heat source motion.

 ## MPI support
 While mechanical and thermomechanical simulations are limited to serial